HlibPavlyk/markdown-parser/README.md

 2. **Navigate to the project directory**:

-   Use the `cd` command to navigate to the `MarkdowmParser` directory, as we did in the previous paragraph.
+   Use the `cd` command to navigate to the `markdown-parser` directory, as we did in the previous paragraph.

 3. **Run the `dotnet test` command**: